rapidez/sentry/README.md

 Note that event handlers will be run in the order that they have been added, as changes made within these handlers need to be carried over.

+To drop the event completely, you can return `null`.
+Note that this means you need to always return the event if you don't want it to be dropped.

 ## Testing

 Errors thrown directly from the browser console don't get caught by Sentry, so you can test whether or not the frontend error reporting works by sending a test error in the browser console with: